digitalthink/Lightbox-JS/README.md

+## Version 0.55

+### Added
+* Navigation arrow (back and forth in the gallery) and zoom button.
+The zoom button will only display when the image was resized.
+The zoomed image still remain centered if his not larger than the browser screen width.
+* The possibility to popup from a simple text link (not only from thumbnail).
+For simple text link, add a data-img attribute to the link with the path of the image.

+### TODO update:
+* check to loop when at the start or the end of the gallery, for now it is trowing an error.
+* Optimize eve more the code if possible (it is ^^), Still a lot to optimize.
+* Look for more customization
+* Add animation fading, sliding, etc...
+* Add alt attributes in the popup image (maybe on thumbs too)
+* Resize, reposition when the browser is resized

+### Notes
+The image thumb has to have the same name has the original image but with _thumb added in the filename.

 ## Version 0.4
 ### Added custom arguments :
 * container: the html element that contain the gallery, all links have to have the attribute rel set to lightbox like <code>&lt;a href="#" rel="lightbox"&gt;image&lt;/a&gt;</code>